jbuisine/macop/paper.md

 ## Backup feature

-The use of callback instance allows both to save all the $k$ evaluations of the information but also to reload them once the run of the algorithm is cut.
+The use of callback instance allows both to save every $k$ evaluations of the information but also to reload them once the run of the algorithm is cut.
 Simply inherit the abstract Callback class and implement the `apply` method to backup and `load` to restore.
 It is possible to add as many callbacks as required.

 ## Documentation

-Documentation with examples for mono and multi objective implemenration is available at [https://jbuisine.github.io/macop/](https://jbuisine.github.io/macop/).
+Documentation with examples for mono and multi-objective implemenration is available at [https://jbuisine.github.io/macop/](https://jbuisine.github.io/macop/).

 # Acknowledgements